NVIDIA/dcgm-exporter/README.md

 ### Building from Source

-`dcgm-exporter` is actually fairly straightforward to build and use.
-Ensure you have the following:
+In order to build dcgm-exporter ensure you have the following:
 - [Golang >= 1.14 installed](https://golang.org/)
 - [DCGM installed](https://developer.nvidia.com/dcgm)